 Let’s get into what I use and when I use it!
 I’ll link all the products at the end of the post.

 I use only three products on my face in the morning.
 When I wake up, I wash my face with the charcoal version of the L’Oreal Pure-Clay Cleanser.
 I think this is one of their newer products, and it’s really different and cool because it comes out of the tube looking like a face mask, but when you add water to it, it becomes a mousse texture.
-After I wash my face, I use Drink of h2o Hydrating Boost Moisturizer from Tarte’s vegan skincare line.
+After I wash my face, I use the Drink of h2o Hydrating Boost Moisturizer from Tarte’s vegan skincare line.
 When I’m done putting that all over my face, I use ELF’s Eye Refresh on my undereye serum rollerball to help my eyes look more awake.
 It helps alleviate the puffiness and dark circles.
 It’s infused with ingredients like green tea, cucumber, pomegranate, etc. to help take care of the sensitive skin around the eyes.

-Depending if I wear makeup a lot in a week, I use Biore’s Baking Soda Cleansing Scrub.
-Exfoliating is honestly pretty exciting because you just know you’re getting everything bad that’s ingrained in your face out, which can lead to over exfoliation which isn’t fun and hurts.
+Depending on if I wear makeup a lot in a week, I use Biore’s Baking Soda Cleansing Scrub.
+Exfoliating is honestly pretty exciting because you just know you’re getting everything bad that’s ingrained in your face out, which can lead to over-exfoliation which isn’t fun and hurts.
 BUT, with this product having a baking soda base, it dissolves before you get to that point.
 So, you can have a nice exfoliation time without being red and raw afterward.

 Another thing that I find exciting, and probably is my favorite thing about skincare is face masks.
 Pixi’s Glow Mud Mask clarifies and brightens the skin, draws out impurities, and helps fight acne, but still giving the skin a healthy boost.
 Cackle Spackle Charcoal Mask has an intense feeling, honestly, it burns for the first few minutes.
 But it works incredibly well and you can see the results right away.
 You can see the impurities being drawn out and it tones the face.
 Lastly, Freeman’s Dead Sea Minerals Anti-stress Mask has a cooling sensation that immediately makes you feel at ease all while clearing out clogged pores and smoothing the skin.
-The first and last one are my go-to ones, but I use the Cackle Spackle about once a month or every two weeks to have a good detox to my face, but it does burn so I try not to use it too often.
+The first and last ones are my go-to’s, but I use the Cackle Spackle about once a month or every two weeks to have a good detox to my face, but it does burn so I try not to use it too often.

 P R O D U C T S: